 I arrive at the Charles St Bridge, probably Prague’s most famous landmark at 6 am.
 It’s dawn and, in contrast to peak tourist when the bridge is awash with many hundreds of tourists, there are no more than 20-30 people on the bridge.
 Of these about half are photographing themselves rather than the bridge or the sunrise.

-From the bridge, I am wander the empty back streets of Prague’s Mala Strana district, heading upriver from where the Charles Street bridge and it’s small army of sculpted figures is best appreciated.
+From the bridge, I am wander the empty back streets of Prague’s Mala Strana district, heading upriver to where the Charles Street bridge and it’s small army of sculpted figures is best appreciated.

 By the time I arrive at the top of the hill, it is already 9 am.
 I detour via the Castle grounds so by the time I arrive in the castle proper it is 9.45 am.
 Prague Castle also does not quite follow the 7/15 rule and is already inundated with a torrent of tourists.

 The line to get into the famous St Vitus Cathedral, which opens at 10 am is around 100 metres long.
 My queue phobia kicks in and I wander off to look at other parts of the castle.
-This includes the old 10th century royal palace of which a A highlight of the palace is Vladislav Hall.
+This includes the old 10th century royal palace.
+A highlight of the palace is Vladislav Hall.
 It is from here that one of the famous defenestrations took place (see below).

 This served as a training ground for bureaucrats and lawyers.
 Soon Prague emerged as the intellectual and cultural center of Central Europe.
 Prague remained one one of the most important cities in Europe until around 1620 and was the capital of the empire under the Hapsburgs between 1583 and 1611.

-Prague Castle was the site of two of the famous defenestrations (from the French fenetre meaning window, so literally de-windowed) starting with the first when the nobles threw the empire’s bureaucrats from the windows.
+Prague Castle was the site of two of the famous defenestrations (from the French fenêtre meaning window, so literally de-windowed).
+The first occurred when the nobles threw the empire’s bureaucrats from the windows.
 There were two subsequent defenestrations.

 You can read about these here.
 I favour this technique for future Australian elections since this seems infinitely more interesting than voting.
 All MPs who have lied, cheated on expenses or committed violations of human or civil rights are simply defenestrated.